ngzhihua/devops_challenge/README.md

 3. Export the following variables export AWS_ACCESS_KEY_ID=<INSERT YOUR AWS ACCESS KEY>
   export AWS_SECRET_ACCESS_KEY=<INSERT YOUR AWS SECRET KEY>
+4. Run terraform init in the git clone directory
-4. Run terraform apply in the git clone directory
+5. Run terraform apply in the git clone directory

 # Assumptions
 1. Entire VPC is public (for convenience sake, should not be the case in production)